Better Technology Isn’t The Solution To Ecological Collapse

 The old generation of innovators believed that tech would allow us to subdue nature and bend it to our will.
 Our generation is waking up to a more hopeful truth: that our survival depends not on domination, but on harmony.

-Dr. Jason Hickel is an anthropologist at the London School of Economics who works on international development and global political economy, with an ethnographic focus on southern Africa.
+Jason Hickel is an anthropologist at the University of London who works on international development and global political economy, with an ethnographic focus on southern Africa.
 He writes for the Guardian and Al Jazeera English.
-His most recent book, The Divide: A Brief History of Global Inequality and Its Solutions, is available now.
+His most recent book, The Divide: Global Inequality from Conquest to Free Markets, is available now.

 This story reflects the views of the author, but not necessarily the editorial position of Fast Company.